tramitit/guides/en/hungary/marriage_certificate_application.md

 ---
-title: "Marriage certificate application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Hungary"]
+categories:
-meta_title: "Marriage Certificate Application Guide in Hungary"
+- Hungary
+date: '2024-06-07'
-description: "A comprehensive guide on how to apply for a Marriage Certificate in Hungary."
+description: Learn how to apply for a Marriage Certificate in Hungary.
+Understand the steps, required documents, and essential information to complete the process.
 draft: false
+meta_title: Marriage Certificate Application Process in Hungary Explained
+title: Marriage Certificate Application Process in Hungary Explained
-translationKey: "hungary-marriage_certificate_application"
+translationKey: hungary-marriage_certificate_application
 ---

 ## Description
 ### What is it?